What is GEO?

 3. Technical foundation

-The technical foundation determines whether a bot can reach and read your page at all.
-This includes a correct robots.txt without unintended blocks, an XML sitemap, a valid SSL certificate and short server response times (TTFB under 800ms).
+A correct robots.txt without unintended blocks, an XML sitemap, a valid SSL certificate and short server response times (TTFB under 800ms) are basic requirements.
+AI crawlers have shorter timeouts than Googlebot – technical errors carry more weight.

 4. Content quality

-AI models prefer content that is substantial, well-structured and unambiguous.
-A high text-to-code ratio signals that a page actually offers content.
+A high text-to-code ratio signals substantial content.
 Internal linking helps crawlers understand the structure of a website.
-The principle of E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) from the Google world also applies in spirit to GEO.
+The principle of E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) applies in spirit to GEO as well.

 GEO vs. SEO – the differences

-GEO and SEO are not mutually exclusive — quite the opposite: a good SEO foundation is a prerequisite for GEO.
+GEO and SEO are not mutually exclusive – a good SEO foundation is a prerequisite for GEO.
 But there are important differences:

 | Criterion | SEO | GEO |